HirofumiTamori/element-sample/README.md

 # element-sample

-A Sample app for Element works on Electron
+A Sample app for Element-UI works on Electron

 #### Build Setup